LLLichtenstein/Usability-Study---eLearning-Application/README.md

 > > Using Jakob Nielsens’s 10 Heuristics, I performed a heuristic evaluation on the twelve candidate websites selected for the Competitive Analysis.
 > > https://github.com/LLLichtenstein/Usability-Study-for-an-eLearning-Application/blob/main/usability_heuristic.pdf <br>
 ### Design
-> > `Storyboards of general structure and navigation were followed by development of the wireframe prototype in Adobe Illustrator.`<br>
+> > `Storyboarded the general structure and navigation of my application; developed the wireframe prototype in Adobe Illustrator.`<br>
 > > ### Persona
 > > The persona I created is a pre-veterinary student, Kimberley, who aspires to become a veterinarian.
 She uses the internet frequently to learn more about the veterinary sciences to augment her knowledge for both her studies and part-time job in a veterinary practice.<br>
 > > https://github.com/LLLichtenstein/Usability-Study-for-an-eLearning-Application/blob/main/usability_persona.pdf <br>